Updating CLIP to Prefer Descriptions Over Captions: Experiments

 Figure~\ref{fig:ig-attribution} shows an example image from Concadia and the IG attributions of its corresponding description and caption on the IIT-DAS model.
 We observe that although the overall attributions are positive for the guitarist's name (``Jimi Hendrix''), the \emph{mediated} attributions for these tokens are negative.
 While ``Jimi Hendrix'' is aligned with the image (high overall), proper names are less likely to appear in descriptions (low mediated).

-We hypothesize that the interpretability afforded by mediated IG attributions will align with the distinct purposes behind describing and captioning images.
+\paragraph{Dataset} We hypothesize that the interpretability afforded by mediated integrated gradients will align with the distinct purposes behind describing and captioning images.
 Specifically, descriptions are easier to visualize than captions, since their goal is to supplant the image's visual components as opposed to supplement them \cite{kreiss2022concadia}.
-Hence, we expect that words with higher attributions are easier to visualize.
-And, indeed, we find that mediated IG attributions for \clip\ trained with IIT-DAS correlate with human ratings for \textit{imageability} and \textit{concreteness}, whereas IG attributions for the original \clip\ model do not.
-See Appendix \ref{app:IG} for more details on mediated IG as well as imageability and concreteness correlations.
+Hence, we expect that words with higher integrated gradient attributions are easier to visualize.

+We consult two collections of human ratings for visualization-related concepts.
+The first dataset consists of 5,500 words rated by \emph{imageability}, or how well a word evokes a clear mental image in the reader's mind \cite{scott2019glasgow}.
+The second dataset consists of over 40,000 words rated by \emph{concreteness}, or how clearly a word corresponds to a perceptible entity \cite{brysbaert2014concreteness}.\footnote{Although imageability and concreteness are slightly different concepts, the imageability and concreteness ratings have a correlation factor of 0.88 with each other.} We randomly sample 100 captions and 100 descriptions from the test split of the Concadia dataset that contain at least one word within both of our datasets, consisting of 420 unique tokens in total.
+We compute the integrated gradient attributions for all tokens in those sentences, and report their correlations with imageability and concreteness ratings.